McKewon: This time, Husker horror flick includes a key coaching miscalculation

 “I feel like I had moments, and I need to be a hell of a lot better,” Martinez said.
 “There were times I was in rhythm and times when I wasn’t, and it was spread out throughout the game.”

-Inconsistency is a durable Husker brand, as is a kind star-crossed mood that inhabits the program.
+Inconsistency is a durable Husker brand, as is a kind of star-crossed mood that inhabits the program.

 “Sometime I feel like we’re snakebit, the timing of when these things happen,” Frost said, referring to Tannor’s penalties and the second-half penalties on the offense.
-But one of the things in Nebraska’s control was how often they practiced against two different defensive looks.
-Although Frost said NU had a “contingency plan” installed last week for even front, the staff relied on its gut feel in crafting the gameplan.
+But one of the things in Nebraska’s control was how often they practiced against two defensive looks.
+Though Frost said NU had a “contingency plan” installed last week for even front, the staff relied on its gut feel in crafting the game plan.

 “It was all a guessing game for us,” Frost said.
 “Bret’s been a bunch of places, the D coordinator’s been a bunch of places.
 Our best guess is that they were going to be a lot like what defenses were at Missouri and in the spring game.
 And they weren’t.”

-“We want to flip the script, we don’t to want to have that shit happen over and over again,” Jurgens continued.
+“We want to flip the script, we don’t want to have that (stuff) happen over and over again,” Jurgens continued.
 “We’re tired of it.
 We want to win some games.
-When we have these catastrophic errors, shit goes wrong, we need to flip something in our head.
+When we have these catastrophic errors, (stuff) goes wrong, we need to flip something in our head.
 We need fighters on this team.”

 Does Jurgens think Nebraska has those?